soufianchk/TabSafe/README.md

 ## Usage

-1. Click the "Save Tab" icon in your browser's toolbar.
+1. Click the "TabSafe" icon in your browser's toolbar.
 2. Save the current tab with a single click.
 3. Organize your saved tabs into folders and add tags for easy access.